yifeifang/cse481wi18/Lab-18:-Map-annotation-from-a-web-interface.md

 Finally, you must configure RViz to show the displays that you want.

+When your backend is ready (e.g., the server is done and Fetch navigation is running), you can set up `<ros-rviz>`:

 Add a `ready` function to the JavaScript part of your app:
 ```js
 ready() {